-Made for the penny pinchers of the world, the Aquamira Water Treatment Drops are light and will get the job done well.
-If the thought of the initial price of a filtration system has your head spinning, these will give you the means to get out in the backcountry.
+Made for the ounce counters of the world, the Aquamira Water Treatment Drops is a lightweight choice to get the job done.
+If the thought of the initial price of a filtration system has your head spinning, these will give you the means to get out in the backcountry on a budget.
 Utilizing the chlorine dioxide treatment method, fifteen dollars covers two single ounce bottles of drops, which treat 30 gallons.
 This is an effective and lightweight system that earns our Top Pick for Ultralight users.
-This system is small, light, and can treat a large or small amount of water.
-It eliminates viruses and also kills Cryptosporidium if you wait one hour, which iodine, the other leading chemical treatment, does not.
-Aquamira is a top choice among ultralight backpackers and long distance hikers, but also a great choice if you're heading out for a leisurely backpack.
-The only downside is that this treatment does not filter out particulate, so it is best used in locations with relatively clear water.
-Other lightweight options in this review that don't involve chemicals are the MSR TrailShot and the Sawyer Mini.
+This system is small, light, and can treat any amount of water, large or small.
+You can bring it on your international travels because it eliminates viruses and also kills Cryptosporidium if you wait one hour, which iodine, the other leading chemical treatment, does not.
+Aquamira is a top choice for ultralight backpackers and long distance hikers, but also a great choice if you're heading out for a leisurely backpacking trip.

 Small, light and economical method

 Effective on viruses